scibiome/boostdiff_inference/README.md

 - `n_processes` *int (default = 1")*, for parallel computing
 - `keyword` *string*, keyword used for naming the output files
 - `regulators`: the string 'all' if all genes can be considered potential predictors or a list of gene names to be used as predictors
-- normalize *string or bool*, if False, then no normalization will be performed; default is "unit_variance" normalization
+- `normalize` *string or bool*:, if False, then no normalization will be performed; default is "unit_variance" normalization

 ## Example